kraudy/IBM-i-pipeline/README.md

 touch hello.pgm.rpgle
 ```

 Now, the code; don't worry if it looks kind of cryptic for you.
-I gotcha (RPG intro repo here)
+I gotcha (RPG intro repo here soon)

 ```rpg
 **free